cathei/Svelto.ECS.Schema/docs/basic-schemas.md

 ```
 Note that it automatically uses Descriptor from Descriptor Row, compare to original `BuildEntity`.
 We will get to how to query entities in next article.

+### Remove Entities or Move Entities between Tables
+You can call `IEntityFunctions.Remove(Table, entityID)` to remove Entity from Table.
+You can call `IEntityFunctions.Move(FromTable, entityID).To(ToTable)` to move Entity between Tables.

 ### Defining Ranged Table
 Sometimes you'll want many tables of same type, without defining many variables.
 Simiply use `DescriptorRow.Tables` (aware of 's' in the end), pass the number of group you want to be created, and there are multiple separated tables!
 ```csharp